inatic/freecad-truss/README.md

     return obj
 ```

-# JOINT FEATURES
+# JOINTS

-Each beam needs to have some machining done in order to fit its neighbouring beams.
-The location, orientation and other properties of each joint are calculated from the geometry of the original mesh.
-Each beam has its own coordinate system consisting in an origin and 3 direction vectors, based on which joints are positioned and oriented.
-The beam can thus be moved around without affecting the relative position of its joints.
-For now two classic joints types will be implemented, a mortise and tenon joint, and a dovetail joint.
+Machining needs to be done before beams can be joined together.
+The locations, orientations and other properties of joints are calculated from the geometry of the line it references in the mesh.
+Each beam has its own `uvw` coordinate system which is used to position and orient joints.
+Therefore the location of the beam can be changed without affecting the relative position of its joints.
+The mortise and tenon joint is very common in woodworking and will be described next.

 ## MORTISE AND TENON JOINT

-This type of joint primarily has two features that require milling, a mortise hole and a tenon tongue, and optionally a third feature being a hole to allow for a dowel to keep the assembly together.
-All three features will be modelled in a single Python class, named `Mortise` for brevity.
-A `Type` attribute determines if the instance takes the form of a mortise hole, a tenon tongue, or a dowel hole.
+This type of joint consists in a mortise (hole), a tenon (tongue), and optionally a hole for a dowel to secure the assembly.
+All features of the mortise and tenon joint are modelled in a single Python class named `Mortise` for brevity.
+A `Type` attribute specifies if the object generates a mortise, a tenon, or a dowel.
+For removing material around the tenon the extent of stock dimensions needs to be known, something that is not necessary for creating the mortise.
+Each mortise has length, width and depth, while stock material has width and height parameters.

-The shapes of the mortise hole, tenon tongue or dowel hole are determined by a number of properties that are stored on the FreeCAD object, in order that they may be saved in the FreeCAD document.
-Both the hole and the stock have their own length and width, they share a depth parameter.
 Features are modelled at the origin and in a default (temporary) orientation, after which they are moved and rotated to their proper position.
-The latter is determined by a position, a normal and a direction vector.
-The reason for features being modelled at the origin is that the default `PathAdative` operation expects them to be oriented along the positive Z-axis, so its easier to just generate the path there and move it afterwards.
+The latter is determined by a `position`, a `normal` and a `direction` vector.
+The reason for modelling features at the origin is that the default `PathAdative` operation expects them to be oriented along the positive Z-axis, so its easier to just generate the path there and move it afterwards.
 Moving is done using the object's `Placement` matrix.
 The mortise hole is cut out of the stock, and the resulting shape used to cut tenon tongues at the ends of the beam.
 The tenon tongue shape is used to cut mortise holes in the sides of the beam, and the dowel hole still needs to be implemented.
-An `OperationExists` property is used to keep track of whether the adaptive milling operation was already created.
+An `OperationExists` property is used to keep track of whether the adaptive milling operation already exists.
 Because the milling operation links to properties of the mortise object, it is automatically recalculated when any of these properties are modified.

 ``` Mortise.py
 class Mortise():